Tired Hands Brewing Company

-Tired Hands produces their beer in smaller batches and specializes in Western Europe farmhouse ales as well as American hoppy ales.
-The food menu includes onsite baked bread, with local cheeses, meats, pickled items, and seasonal produce.
+Tired Hands produces their beer in smaller batches and specializes in Western European farmhouse ales as well as American hoppy ales.
+The food menu includes bread baked onsite, local cheeses, meats, pickled items, and seasonal produce.
 A second brewpub called the "Fermentaria" was opened later in April 2015, at 35 Cricket Terrace.
 Tired Hands opened another establishment in the city of Philadelphia, St. Oners, at 2218 Frankford Avenue.